Visitors and Volunteers

 · Changes in the child’s behaviour or demeanour

-Please report this to the class teacher who will pass the information on to a Designated Senior Lead.
+Please report this to the class teacher who will pass the information on to a Designated Safeguarding Lead.

 What should I do if a child discloses that s/he is being harmed?